Charis Michelsen

-Charis Elisa Michelsen /ʃærʌs/ is an American actress, a writer, a producer, an inventor, a former model and a make-up artist.
+Charis Elisa Michelsen (/ʃærʌs/; born December 30, 1974) is an American actress, writer, producer, inventor, former model and make-up artist.
 Michelsen worked as a model in New York City in her early adulthood before becoming an actress.
 She appeared in supporting roles in the films High Art (1998), Martin Scorsese's Bringing Out the Dead (1999), and Wonder Boys (2000).

 Michelsen invented the first Universal Beauty Standard System which was used to create an artificial intelligence personal stylist.

-Life and career
+Early life

 Charis (pronounced Chær-us) Michelsen was raised in Boring, Oregon, a small town east of Portland.
+After graduating from Centennial High School in Gresham, she placed first in the 1993 Petite Modeling Pageant, representing the northwestern United States.

+Career

-After high school, she moved to New York City to study art at Parsons School of Design, where a photographer for Harper's Bazaar discovered her for modeling.
-While attending a rock concert, Michelsen was discovered by Liv Tyler's mother Bebe Buell, who became her career manager.
+Michelsen subsequently relocated to New York City to study art at Parsons School of Design, where a photographer for Harper's Bazaar discovered her for modeling.
+While attending a rock concert, Michelsen was discovered by Liv Tyler's mother Bebe Buell, who became her manager.

-Michelsen played the role of "Debby" in the 1998, award-winning film High Art, and soon after appeared in Martin Scorsese's film Bringing Out the Dead.
-Michelsen then went to work on the films Wonder Boys and Orphan.
-She eventually relocated to Los Angeles.

-In 1997, Michelsen was the voice for the co-starring role of "Keri Boyer" in I Married A Strange Person, directed by Bill Plympton.
+In 1997, Michelsen was the voice for the co-starring role of Keri Boyer in I Married a Strange Person!, directed and animated by Bill Plympton.